 Disclaimer: The ideas expressed are based on our experience using different chat tools and the insights we’ve received from fellow startups.
-We’re open to new ideas shared from our reader community.
+We’re open to new ideas shared by our reader community.

 Classification of Chat Tools

 We can classify chat tools into three different categories depending on the way they are designed.
-This blog discusses the pros, cons, my observations and how it affected the sales process.
+This blog discusses the pros, cons, my observations, and how they affected the sales process.

 1. Live Chat Apps

 A lot of them are free, eg: Tawk.

 It is plug and play – installation requires less than 10 minutes.

 Lead qualification is manual – for a startup founder who wears multiple hats – responding immediately to queries isn’t always possible.

 Handling multiple people at the same time is messy.